amandangol/immutable-space-invaders/README.md

 }
 ```

-### Step 8: Implement User Logout
+## Step 8: Implement User Logout

-In your `login.js` file, implement the logout function:
+In your `login.js` file, implement the logout function.
+This code allows users to log out of their Passport session.

 ```javascript
 // login.js